artainmo/total_perspective_vortex/README.md

 ### Deployment

-The final stage is applying the ML model to the production area.
-So, basically the end user can use it to get the predictions generated on the live data.<br>
+The final stage is applying the ML model to the production area allowing users to get pedictions on live data.<br>
-Here, real time data stream classification can also be applied so that the model can keep learning in real time.
+Here, [real time data stream classification](#Real-time-data-stream-classification) can also be applied so that the model can keep learning in real time.

 # Resources